kamilmuratyilmaz/earthquake-location-from-image/README.md

-## Hello, the idea for creating this repo has come into my mind after the tragic earthquakes in Turkey.
+## Idea for creating this repo has come into my mind after the tragic earthquakes in Turkey.

 While I was browsing Twitter, I saw many people sharing only photos and address information of people under the rubble.
 In response to this, I thought about how I could quickly extract latitude and longtitude data from the URL addresses of the photos and prepared useful data to act quickly for the people whom need help.